 2. Participate in the enduring activity.

-You will receive your certificate after the enduring activity.
+You will receive your certificate via downloadable PDF after the activity.

 For CME questions, please contact Med Learning Group at email@example.com